Conservation of Textile Mills and Weaving Sheds

 Design Code

-We are working with Historic England to prepare a Design Code.
+We are working to prepare a Design Code.
 This Code will help to highlight best practice in the refurbishment and re-use of textile mills and weaving sheds.